Itchcake History, Family Crest & Coats of Arms

-Norman Conquest brought to England in 1066.
+Itchcake is one of the thousands of new names that the Norman Conquest brought to England in 1066.
 It is a name for a the personal name Richard.
-It is composed of the elements Hitch, which is a pet form of the name Richard, and the suffix cock, a medieval term of endearment.
-CITATION[CLOSE]
+It is composed of the elements Hitch, which is a pet form of the name Richard, and the suffix -cock, a medieval term of endearment.

 Early Origins of the Itchcake family